ffedox/alicefedotova/content/authors/admin/_index.md

 My research interests include Text Mining, Language Resource Creation, and Multimodality.
 I'm also a proud member of <a href="https://www.ai-lc.it/en/" style="color: #5272ff; text-decoration: none;" onmouseover="this.style.textDecoration='underline'" onmouseout="this.style.textDecoration='none'">AILC</a>, the Italian Association of Computational Linguistics.

-Check out [my CV](https://github.com/alicefedotova/static/uploads/resume.pdf) and feel free to [reach out](alice.fedotova2@unibo.it) for more details about my background and experience.
+Check out <a href="https://github.com/alicefedotova/static/uploads/resume.pdf" style="color: #5272ff; text-decoration: none;" onmouseover="this.style.textDecoration='underline'" onmouseout="this.style.textDecoration='none'">my CV</a> and feel free to <a href="mailto:alice.fedotova2@unibo.it" style="color: #5272ff; text-decoration: none;" onmouseover="this.style.textDecoration='underline'" onmouseout="this.style.textDecoration='none'">reach out</a> for more details about my background and experience.

 <div class="experience-education-container">
   <div class="row">